tjj9020/kinable/PROJECT_PLAN.md

         *   All data operations (reads and especially writes) adhere to **write-locality**: operations for a given user/family occur in their designated "home region" (derived from `custom:region` JWT claim).
 This prevents cross-region write conflicts and simplifies data consistency.
         *   Our Infrastructure as Code (IaC) approach using SAM for table definitions ensures consistent schemas and keys across regions.
 This facilitates new region deployments and is a prerequisite for potential future use of DynamoDB Global Tables.
         *   If considering DynamoDB Global Tables in the future, data types will be assessed for replication safety (e.g., eventually consistent chat logs vs. strongly consistent counters which require careful design for active-active replication).
+        *   **Partition Key Checklist**: Before creating any new DynamoDB table, a review based on a standard checklist (e.g., documented in `/docs/ddb-key-review.md`) must be conducted.
+This checklist will validate key cardinality, read/write patterns, potential for hot keys, and suitability for expected query patterns.
+        *   **Global Table Promotion Plan**: A documented plan outlining criteria and procedures for promoting regional DynamoDB tables to Global Tables will be maintained (e.g., in an ADR or infra README).
+This ensures a smooth transition if and when true global replication is required.
     *   All authorization and data operations remain region-local by default.
     *   Interfaces should be designed to accommodate region-specific implementations or configurations.

+7.  **Modular Service Structure**:
+    *   **Monorepo Organization**: The monorepo should be organized into modular service packages (e.g., under a `/services/` directory like `/services/chat`, `/services/moderation`, or within `apps/` if appropriate).
+Each service package should ideally have its own local build, test configuration, and clear dependency boundaries, managed via PNPM workspaces.
+    *   *Why*: This improves build performance, isolates domain logic, reduces coupling, and clarifies ownership.

+8.  **Testing Standards & Contract Enforcement**:
+    *   **Unit Tests**: As currently defined.
+    *   **Integration Tests**: As currently defined.
+    *   **End-to-End (E2E) Tests**: As currently defined.
+    *   **Contract Tests**: For shared APIs, interfaces, and Data Transfer Objects (DTOs) (especially those in `packages/common-types/`), contract tests should be implemented.
+        *   *What*: Tests that verify the "contract" (e.g., method signatures, data structures, expected behavior) of a shared component from the perspective of its consumer.
+        *   *Why*: To prevent silent breaking changes between services or between shared packages and their consumers, ensuring backward compatibility.
+        *   *How*: Tools like `jest-extended` for validating object schemas, `ts-interface-checker`, or provider/consumer-driven contract testing frameworks (e.g., Pact) can be considered.

+9.  **Infrastructure as Code (IaC) Strategy & Governance**:
+    *   **Tooling**: We will primarily use AWS SAM for simpler Lambda-based services.
+For more complex infrastructure, workflows involving multiple AWS services (e.g., Step Functions, Global Tables configurations, complex networking), or where higher-level abstractions are beneficial, AWS CDK (Cloud Development Kit) will be used.
+This allows us to leverage SAM's speed for common Lambda patterns and CDK's type safety and composability for more intricate setups (e.g., an `infra/chat-cdk/` for a complex chat workflow or `infra/core-sam/` for basic API services).
+    *   **IaC Governance**: To maintain security, best practices, and cost-effectiveness in our IaC:
+        *   `cdk-nag`: For CDK-based infrastructure, `cdk-nag` will be used to check stacks against best practice rules (e.g., from AWS Solutions Architect Framework).
+        *   `cfn-guard` (or `cfn-lint`): For SAM/CloudFormation templates, `cfn-guard` or `cfn-lint` will be used to validate templates against policy-as-code rules and AWS best practices.
+        *   *Why*: To prevent common misconfigurations (e.g., public S3 buckets, overly permissive IAM roles, missing encryption or logging).
+        *   *How*: These tools will be installed as dev dependencies and integrated into CI/CD pipelines to fail builds on critical violations.

+10. **Compliance and Privacy by Design**:
+    *   **Compliance Backlog**: A compliance backlog will be maintained (e.g., in `PROJECT_PLAN.md` or a separate `COMPLIANCE.md` document) to track requirements related to regulations like COPPA, GDPR, and aspirations for SOC2.
+This includes defining data deletion flows, data retention policies, access logging, and mapping features to compliance controls.
+Phase targets will be assigned to these items.

 ## Mock vs. Production Implementation Requirements